Main Stage Season //

 Select a production from the table below to learn more about the show.

-AEA General Auditions information has been posted via AEA’s website.
+AEA General Auditions information will be posted via AEA’s website.

 We encourage performers of all ethnicities, gender identities, and ages, as well as performers with disabilities, to attend our auditions.
 If the playwright has not given a specific age, gender identity, or ethnicity for a role, assume that it is open to all.